tnichols217/notes/APBiology/2/Notes/BILL.md

 - How do structure and function of subcellular components and their interactions provide essential cellular processes?

-  They all rely on each other to
+  They all rely on each other to complete the actions that the cell needs to survive

 - How do cells maintain dynamic homeostasis by the movement of molecules across membranes?